Kat Von D is Releasing Brightly Colored Brow Pomades and We Can’t Wait

 MORE: The All-Time Best Products for Sparse Eyebrows

 Instead of starting out small, Von D is releasing three different types of eyebrow fillers— powder, pomade and pencil— all in an abundance of colors both neutral and bright alike.
-The 24-Hour Super Brow Long-Wear pomade is where you’re going to find all the color with seven artistic shades from scarlet red to sky blue.
+The 24-Hour Super Brow Long-Wear pomade is where you’re going to find seven artistic shades, from scarlet red to sky blue.

 🙀THE WAIT IS ALMOST OVER🙀 The full #KVDBrow launches on 4/20 and yes, it was worth the wait.
 Our 24-HR SUPER BROW LONG-WEAR POMADE is an invincible yet weightless waterproof formula that delivers a budge-proof, smudge-proof, sweat-proof brow.
 Get ready for 16 shades including 7 neutral brow tones, 7 artistic colors PLUS #WhiteOut as your customizing secret weapon mixer and “Bleach” for a perfected bleached brow.
 Of course one we could create the ideal brush (#70) with firm angled bristles for extreme control and effortless application with a tapered handle that doubles as a mixing spatula. 📆LAUNCH DETAILS BELOW🌍 4/20 🇺🇸🇨🇦@sephora +@katvondbeauty 4/23 @Debenhams 🇬🇧🇮🇪 4/25 🇦🇺 May 🇸🇬🇪🇸🇲🇾🇩🇰🇫🇷🇮🇹🇵🇱🇩🇪 6/1 Sephora Middle East June 🇲🇽 October 🇧🇷

 According to the above caption, the pomade has “an invincible yet weightless waterproof formula that delivers a budge-proof, smudge-proof, sweat-proof brow.”
-For all that goodness it’ll set you back $19, but we’re thinking it’s worth it.
+All of that goodness will set you back $19, but we’re thinking it’s worth it.

 Von D recently told Allure her inspiration for colored brows was all due to the fans.
 “The idea of bringing color into the Super Brow collection was really inspired by seeing all our fans and followers posting colorful eyebrow pictures using our liquid lipsticks.
 I think that’s really cool because you know the formula, although it’s not designed for the eye, it can work on an eyebrow.
 But over time, it’s not going to if you were to wear it all day, it’s probably going to flake and crack because the formula’s not designed to adhere to hair.
 It looks good on Instagram but I wanted to make a formula that actually looks great all the time in real life.”